 What is your favorite song?
 Mine are Want to Want My by Jason Derulo and Fun by Chris Brown and Pitbull.
 My favorite artist, by far, is Jason Derulo.
 He's a triple threat, he can sing, dance, and he's cute.
 What's not to love?

 Oh I can't forget.
 I want to wish a happy birthday to my dad.
 I miss the times when we would shoot hoops at the park or play two on two.
 I know we fight and argue a lot.
-But I love you, so much!
+But I love you.
 Happy birthday!